-Dirk Paulsen appears to be a pretty normal jolly fellow in his early-60s.
-But one thing separated him from other men his age.
-He's places bets for a living.
-He's a mixture of a crazed gambler, a mathematical genius and a soccer fanatic.
-Even if you might be inclined to think so, he hasn't lost his mind at all.
-He supports his family off of soccer betting.
-Doesn't seem to be serious at first, but after a nice conversation with this human betting computer, he convinces me the opposite is true.
+Dirk Paulsen seems like a pretty normal jolly bloke in his early-60s.
+But one thing separates him from other men his age: he places bets for a living.
+He's a mixture of a crazed gambler, a mathematical genius, and a football fanatic.
+But he's not a victim of his own addiction; in fact, he supports his family through football betting.
+It doesn't seem real at first, but after a nice conversation with this human betting computer he's got us convinced.

 VICE Sports: You live with your family in a big apartment, you have several children and earn your money betting.
 How much pressure is there to be right?